Self-insurance and Insurance Company Reporting Requirements

 under the age of 16.

-Temporary disability benefits are reinstated.
+- Temporary disability benefits or salary continuation paid in lieu of compensation are reinstated.

 - When submitting a